ai4netzero/ReactiveDissolution/README.md

 > [!TIP]
 > When implementing your class for a new deep learning algorithm, you can use the Base_Model class from [models/_base_model.py](models/_base_model.py)), which implements all methods for training, validation and test steps.

-Example command for training a model (Level 0 Prediction) with the full dataset:
+Example command for training a model (Level 0 Prediction) with the full dataset and saving the output to a .log file:

 ```
 python train.py --model_name tau --dataset_path <path/to/your/dataset> --ckpt_prefix tau_level_0 > train_level_0.log